Gone With The....

 Harper Davis

-I'm not sure I agree about Compute Shaders.
+I'm not sure I agree about GPU Programming.
 To me, it seemed more like High Performance Computing.

 Jamie Garcia